-Nor was it consulted and resolved to agitate the controversy about this power and practice in perpetual, endless disputations, and stigmatize them that should not be enlightened and satisfied in these matters, as schismatical and wilful, though they never so sincerely adhered to the doctrine and observed the laws of Christ.
-That is, it was neither thought fit to urge the unsatisfied upon doubtful things against their consciences, nor to take order that continual endeavours should be used from age to age to satisfy them, or that the church should be always vexed with a vain controversy about needless things, that, if they were never so lawful, might as well be let alone, without detriment to the Christian cause, and perhaps to its greater advantage.
-Yea, the attempt of imposing any thing upon the disciples but what was necessary, is judged a tempting of God, (Acts xv.
-10,) a bringing the matter to a trial of skill with him, whether he could keep the church quiet, when they took so direct a course to distemper and trouble it.
+Nor was it consulted and resolved to agitate the controversy about this power and practice, in perpetual, endless disputations, and stigmatize them that should not be enlightened and satisfied in these matters, as schismatical and wilful; though they never so sincerely adhered to the doctrine, and observed the laws of Christ, that is, it was neither thought fit to urge the unsatisfied upon doubtful things, against their consciences; nor to take order that continual endeavours should he used from age to age to satisfy them, or that the church should be always vexed with vain controversies about needless things; that, if they were never so lawful, might as well be let alone, without detriment to the Christian cause, and perhaps to its greater ad-Yea the attempt of imposing any thing upon the disciples but what was necessary, is judged a tempting of God, (Acts 15.
+10.) a bringing the matter to a trial of skill with him, whether he could keep the church quiet, when they took so direct a course to distemper and trouble it.
+But it was thought necessary, and sufficient, that all did unite, and were knit together in the mutual love of one another, and in a joint adherence to the great mysteries of faith and salvation.

-But it was thought necessary and sufficient that all did unite and were "knit together" in the mutual love of one another, and in a joint adherence to the great mysteries of faith and salvation.
-In the same case, when there were so many antichrists abroad, and, it is likely, Ebion with his partakers made it their business to pervert the Christian doctrine, the same course is taken by the blessed apostle St. John,-only to endeavour the strengthening of these two vital principles,-faith in Christ, and love to fellow-Christians; as may be seen at large in his epistles.
-These he presses as the great commandments, upon the observation whereof he seems to account [that] the safety and peace of the sincere did entirely depend: "This is his commandment, That we should believe on the name of his Son Jesus Christ, and love one another, as he gave us commandment."
-(1 John iii.
-23.)
-He puts upon Christians no other distinguishing test, but,

-"Whosoever believeth that Jesus is the Christ is born of God: and every one that loveth him that begat loveth him also that is begotten of him."
-(1 John v.
-1.)
-[He] is only solicitous that they did practise the "commandment which they had from the beginning," that is, that they "loved one another." and that they did "abide in the doctrine of Christ."
-(2 John 5, 9.)
+In the same case, when there were so many antichrists abroad, and (it is likely) Ebion with his partakers made it their business to pervert the Christian doctrine, the same course is taken by the blessed apostle St. John, only to endeavour the strengthening of these two vital principles, faith in Christ and love to fellow-christians, as may be seen at large in his epistles.
+These he presses, as the great commandments, upon the observation whereof he seems to account, the safety and peace of the sincere did entirely depend.
+This is his commandment, that we should believe on the name of his Son Jesus Christ, and love one another, as he gave us commandment, 1 Epistle, 3.
+23. He puts upon Christians no other distinguishing test, but Whosoever believeth that Jesus is the Christ, is born of God: and Every one that loveth him that begat, loveth him also that is begotten of him: (chap.
+5. 1.) is only solicitous that they did practise the commandment they had from the beginning, that is that they loved one another, (2 Epist.
+5.) and that they did abide in the doctrine of Christ, ver.
+9.

-The prudence and piety of those unerring guides of the church-themselves under the certain guidance of the Spirit of truth-directed them to bring the things wherein they would have Christians unite within as narrow a compass as was possible, neither multiplying articles of faith nor rites of worship.
-These two principles, as they were thought to answer the apostles', would fully answer our design and present inquiry.
-And we may adventure to say of them, that they are both sufficient and necessary, the apt and the only means to heal and save us; such as would effect our cure, and without which nothing will.
+The prudence and piety of those unerring guides of the church, (themselves under the certain guidance of the Spirit of truth) directed them to bring the things wherein they would have christians unite, within as narrow a compass as was possible, neither multiplying articles of faith, not rites of worship.
+These two principles (as they were thought to answer the apostles) would fully answer our design and present inquiry.
+And we may adventure to say of them that they are both sufficient, and necessary, the apt and the only means to heal and save us; such as would effect our cure, and without which nothing will.

 Nor shall I give other answer to the proposed question, than what may be deduced from these two, considered according to what they are in themselves, and what they naturally lead and tend unto.

-I shall consider them in the order wherein the apostle here mentions them, who, you see, reserves the more important of them to the latter place.
+I shall consider them in the order wherein the apostle here mentions them, who you see reserves the more important of them to the latter place.